 But please always restore back to its former simple design before moving out.
 I like to leave places looking better than when I found them.
 Be a good tenant and person.

 To all you fancy homeowners, (totally jealous of you) you are so lucky because you can pretty much do whatever you want.
 Green with Envy!

 But the great thing about this project is that most renters and all homeowners can do it.

 An even better thing… this project cost me absolutely nothing.

 Well… nothing but about 12 hours of my time doing something that I love to do.
 So, in my opinion, …investment and worth it!

 I know you must be thinking…let’s get on with the tutorial already Meredith!!

 1. 2 Paint Colors **Tips for you**

 - The 2nd color can be whatever you want.
-Although you could go polar opposite and paint your wall a light color and choose a darker accent color.
-For my accent color, I decided to use some leftover paint from my Vintage Hutch Makeover and it seemed meant-to-be with the gray paint I had.
+Although you could go the polar opposite and paint your wall a light color and choose a darker accent color.
+For my accent color, I decided to use some leftover paint from my Vintage Hutch Makeover and it seemed meant to be with the gray paint I had.

-4. Image resizing software – I use photoshop to so a lot of my editing and resizing.
+4. Image resizing software – I use photoshop to do a lot of my editing and resizing.